jnsgruk/oxidizr/README.md

 - [uutils diffutils](https://github.com/uutils/diffutils)
 - [sudo-rs](https://github.com/trifectatechfoundation/sudo-rs)

+By default, the `coreutils` and `sudo-rs` experiments are enabled because they're the most complete, stable experiments.
+Others can be toggled using command line arguments shown below.

 ## Installation

-> [!WARNING]
-> `oxidizr` is an experimental tool to help developers and tinkerers play with relatively new alternatives to core system utilities.
+> [!WARNING] > `oxidizr` is an experimental tool to help developers and tinkerers play with relatively new alternatives to core system utilities.
 It may cause a loss of data, or prevent your system from booting, so use with caution!

 You can install `oxidizr` using `cargo`: